-- (a) Treatment shall comprise a minimum 130 psi pressure but not exceeding 200 psi. - (b) The target gross solution uptake should be ~ 8 lbs/ft (pcf) by gauge during the pressure cycle, and net solution retention after final vacuum shall be not less than 5 pcf. - (c) Net copper retention shall be not less than 0.06 pcf. - (d) A final vacuum of not less than 22" of mercury shall be applied and maintained for not less than 2 hours, until the wood is free of dripping preservative when removed from the cylinder.
+- (a) Treatment shall comprise a minimum 130 psi pressure but not exceeding 200 psi. - (b) The target gross solution uptake should be ~ 8 lbs/ft3 (pcf) by gauge during the pressure cycle, and net solution retention after final vacuum shall be not less than 5 pcf. - (c) Net copper retention shall be not less than 0.06 pcf. - (d) A final vacuum of not less than 22" of mercury shall be applied and maintained for not less than 2 hours, until the wood is free of dripping preservative when removed from the cylinder.

-3. BORINGS - PENETRATION (C)
+3. PENETRATION AND RETENTION (C)

-Penetration of preservative solution shall be determined by boring not less than 10 ties per charge.
+- A. Penetration of preservative solution shall be determined by boring not less than 10 ties per charge.
 Holes that may be bored shall be filled with tight-fitting treated plugs per AWPA, T1-13 Section 3.1 and M2-11, Section 4.2.3.
 Penetration to meet AWPA Standards, Section 4.3 latest revision.
 Borings to be on the narrow face, taken in a random manner away from surface checking, cracks, and incising holes in the center of the tie perpendicular to the long axis.
 All borings to be furnished to Material Manager-Ties or designated representative who through visual analysis of borings and review of treating records determines acceptability of treatment.
 Borings to be retained at treating facilities for a minimum of 90 days.
-At determination of the Material Manager - Ties, Assays of products may be required to confirm treatment results and are to be processed in conformance with AWPA T1-12 Section C.
+At determination of the Material Manager Ties, Assays of products may be required to confirm treatment results and are to be processed in conformance with AWPA T1-12 Section C. - B. In addition to penetration, retention of preservative shall be in accordance with AWPA, T1-14 Section 3.3.
+Any superficial buildup of preservative shall be considered non-compliant and material remediated at the expense of the plant.